zahrabakhshalizadeh/maryrosecook.com/_posts/2017-07-14-lispy-interactive-functional.md

 This is typical.
 The parentheses indicate the start and end of the list.
 The first element in the list is the name of the function to call.
 The rest of the elements in the list are arguments to the function call.

-> How is this different from how you print to the console in Ruby?

 ### Lisp syntax is homogenous

 The magic thing is that you now know *all* of Lisp's syntax.
 Compare a conditional in Ruby: